 What is the Junior Deferral Program?

-College juniors who are scheduled to complete all required coursework and graduate the following year can apply to HLS through the Junior Deferral Program.
-If admitted, students must commit to defer their offer of admission for a minimum of two years upon completing their undergraduate degree.
-Students may use this deferral period to explore their interests and gain hands-on work experience before returning to the law school classroom.
+The Junior Deferral Program (JDP) is an excellent option for students who know they want to go to law school but want to explore other professional, educational, or service opportunities first.
+Through JDP, undergraduate students in junior standing (or the international equivalent) can apply to HLS as long as they are scheduled to complete all required coursework and graduate the following year.
+If admitted, they must commit to defer their admission offer for at least two years once they’ve completed their undergraduate degree.
+Students can then use this deferral period to explore their interests and gain hands-on work experience before returning to the law school classroom.

 Am I eligible to apply for the Junior Deferral Program?

 To apply for the Junior Deferral Program (JDP), you must be in junior standing (or the international equivalent) at your undergraduate institution and scheduled to complete coursework and graduate by the following spring.
 If you are scheduled to graduate by spring 2025, regardless of the amount of time it took to reach that graduation date, you are eligible to apply to the program in summer 2024.

 Am I eligible to apply to JDP if I have taken a semester off?To apply for the Junior Deferral Program, you must be a current college junior or the international equivalent who is scheduled to complete coursework and graduate from your undergraduate program by the following spring.
 If you are scheduled to graduate by spring 2024, regardless of the amount of time it took to reach that graduation date, you are eligible to apply to the program.Internationally educated applicants must be scheduled to complete coursework and graduate from their U.S. bachelor’s equivalent program by spring 2024 and are encouraged to contact the J.D.
 Admissions Office by email with further questions.